Hesperian Health Guides

 In this chapter:

-You will find some problems that are too serious for you to treat.
+Some problems will be too serious for you to treat.
 If you can, send the sick person to a more experienced dental worker as soon as possible.

 Broken Bone